chef-boneyard/knife-acl/README.md

 If a group ever needs to be removed from the permissions of all objects the group can simply be deleted.

-#### Deny-by-Default Access for Non-admin Users
+#### Deny-by-Default Access Control for Non-admin Users

-The "Users" group by default provides regular users a lot of access to modify objects in the Chef Server.
+The "Users" group by default provides regular (non-admin) users a lot of access to modify objects in the Chef Server.
 If you want to restrict access the first thing to do is remove the "Users" group from the Access Control Entries (ACEs) of those objects and their containers.

-This will create a Deny-by-Default as far as regular users are considered.
+This will create a Deny-by-Default access control for regular (non-admin) users.

 Admin users will still have admin access to objects.

 For example, the following commands will completely remove the `users` group from all ACEs of